 Robert Eugene Brashers was born to Doulis and Nancy Brashers on March 13, 1958, in Newport News, Virginia.
 As a child, he moved with his family to Huntsville, Alabama.
-After graduating from high school, Robert reportedly served in the US Navy for numerous years before resigning in the 1980s.
+After graduating from high school, he reportedly joined the US Navy in 1979 and served for numerous months before being dismissed for theft in 1980.
 Not long after, he relocated to New Orleans, Louisiana, but later settled in Fort Myers, Florida, by the mid-1980s.
-Robert’s run-ins with the law began around the same time.
+Robert’s run-ins with the law had already become serious by this point.
+He was arrested for theft from a business and simple battery in May 1981, for which he received 3 years of probation.
+Then, in October 1994, he was arrested for carrying a concealed weapon during an alleged assault on a young woman.
 On November 22, 1985, he met a woman named Michelle Wilkerson in Fort Pierce and went to a bar with her, after which he made sexual advances towards her.
 When she refused to reciprocate, the two got into a physical altercation.

 Around that time, Robert kept moving between several states, including Tennessee, South Carolina, and Georgia.
-His next arrest came in Cobb County, Georgia, on February 12, 1992, when he was charged with unlawful possession of a weapon, grand theft auto, and theft, as the authorities found various stolen items in his vehicle, including a police jacket, a fake Tennessee driver’s license, a radio scanner, and more.
-Since he pleaded guilty, he was sentenced to five years in prison.
+His next arrest came in Cobb County, Georgia, on February 12, 1992, when he was charged with unlawful possession of a weapon by a felon, grand theft auto, and theft, as the authorities found various stolen items in his vehicle, including a police jacket, a fake Tennessee driver’s license, a radio scanner, and more.
+Since he pleaded guilty, he was sentenced to 5 years in federal prison.
 After his release in February 1997, Robert reportedly moved between Arkansas, Missouri, and Tennessee.
 In the following year, he was arrested on April 12 for attempting to break into a residence in Paragould, Arkansas.
-However, he was later released on bond.
+However, he was later released on bond, after which he went back to his family and gained access to the gun he had used in several crimes.

 Related

-After His Death, Robert Was Identified as a Suspect in Several Killings, Including the Yogurt Shop Murders
+After His Death, Robert Was Identified as the Perpetrator Behind Several Killings, Including the Yogurt Shop Murders

 Robert Eugene Brashers checked into the Super 8 hotel in Kennett, Missouri, with his family, including his wife, daughter, and two stepdaughters, in January 1999.
 Since he had arrived at the hotel in an allegedly stolen vehicle, the police barged into his room, confronting him about the same on January 13.
 When he threatened to kill himself, the authorities retreated.
 Soon, he took his family members hostage as the police backup arrived and surrounded the hotel.
 Although he released his family, he shot himself in the head after several hours of negotiations.
 Robert was rushed into the hospital, where he eventually succumbed to his injuries on January 19.
 Several years later, advances in investigative genetic genealogy led authorities to identify him as a suspect in eight murders believed to have transpired between 1990 and 1998.